cheme/mydht/blog/process.md

 }
 ```

-Thinking about this conf for api, it seems quite suitable : similar to having the query cache in the mainloop and calling a looping function on it.
+Thinking back about this conf for api, it looks quite suitable : similar to having the query cache in the mainloop and calling a looping function on it.
 Probably currently bad for perf (inlining everything is theorically ok as the returning passing of service through the handle seems bad otherwhise yet cache implementation is probably already on heap, same for message waiting in channel).
 Another thing bad is the use of a channel (a simple vecdeque here) for passing command : to be closest to a function call we can simply use a 'Blocker' spawner with an single iteration limit, but it requires that the code to respawn the service is written (not the case right now for api) : use of 'localproxyglobal' macro in our test is an example.

 ### a non statefull service